solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 ### Look at the deployed program

-Now that we called out program lets have a look at the account where the program is actually saved.
+Now that we called our program let's have a look at the account where the program is actually saved.

 When executing a program using [web3.js](/docs/clients/javascript-reference.md) or from [another Solana program](/docs/core/cpi.md), you will need to provide